 UConn Extension Master Gardener Program

-NOTE: Registration application for upcoming session is due on 11/3.
+NOTE: Registration application for upcoming session has been extended to 11/17.

 The Bartlett Arboretum is the southern Fairfield County home of the University of Connecticut's Extension Master Gardener Program.